mrtwumgh/alx-system_engineering-devops/README.md

 # ALX-System_Engineering-Devops

-This Repo contains projects on DevOp
+This Repo contains projects on DevOps